aflaxman/dp_2020_census/intro.md

-Privacy, a mathematical definition of privacy that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous disclosure avoidance system, which was based on a technique called swapping, and relied on the details of the swapping procedure being secret.[@mckenna2018disclosure]
+Privacy, a mathematical definition of privacy that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the variation introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially less accurate than the previous disclosure avoidance system, which was based on redacting the values of table cells below a certain size (cell suppression) and a technique called swapping, where pairs of households with similar structures but different locations had their location information exchanged in a way that required that the details of the swapping procedure be kept secret.[@mckenna2018disclosure]

 To date, there is a lack of empirical examination of the new disclosure avoidance system but the approach was applied to the 2018